 - How many teachers need to accompany a group?

-The Project Director for The Crossing is also a qualified teacher so it is possible for our school programs to run without any teachers at all, as we can supply male and female staff to meet appropriate ratios with current Working with Children Checks and appropriate qualifications.
+The Project Director for The Crossing is also a qualified teacher and we can supply male and female staff to meet appropriate ratios with current Working with Children Checks and appropriate qualifications.
 Most schools send at least one teacher as a school representative to ensure appropriate student standards.
 The Crossing budgets for one teacher free of charge.
 If a school chooses to send more than one teacher we charge the standard student price for each extra teacher.

 - Is the teacher required to participate?